-In their statement of purpose, applicants to the Epidemiology Track should include a research plan for their MPH thesis project with specific aims, background and significance, experimental methods and procedures, and a statement on how this proposed research plan fits into your long term career goals.
+In addition to the statement of purpose, VUMC-affiliated applicants to the Epidemiology Track should upload a research plan for their MPH thesis project with specific aims, background and significance, experimental methods and procedures.
+This should be uploaded as a separate document to the "Documents" section of the SOPHAS application under "Writing Sample."

 Global Health Track